Dick Hebdige

-Dick Hebdige (born 1951) is an English media theorist and sociologist, and a professor emeritus of art and media studies at the University of California, Santa Barbara, where he taught from 2004 to 2021.
+Dick Hebdige (born 1951) is an English media theorist and sociologist, and a professor emeritus of art and media studies at the University of California, Santa Barbara, where he taught from 2002 to 2021.
 His work is commonly associated with the study of subcultures, and its resistance against the mainstream of society.
 His current research interests include media topographies, desert studies, and performative criticism.

 Hebdige has written extensively on contemporary art, design, media and cultural studies, on mod style, reggae, postmodernism and style, surrealism, improvisation, and Takashi Murakami.
 He has published three books: Subculture: The Meaning of Style (1979), Cut’n’mix: Culture, Identity and Caribbean Music (1987), and Hiding in the Light: On images and Things (1988).
-From 1974 to 2016, he published over 57 essays and articles.
+From 1974 to 2016, he published more than 57 essays and articles.

 Early life and education

-Hebdige received his Master of Arts (MA) degree from the Centre for Contemporary Cultural Studies in Birmingham, England, and an honorary degree from Goldsmiths, University of London (formerly known as Goldsmiths' College).
+Hebdige received his Master of Arts (MA) degree from the Centre for Contemporary Cultural Studies in Birmingham, England, and an honorary Ph.D. degree from Goldsmiths, University of London (formerly known as Goldsmiths' College).

 Professional career

 Hebdige has been teaching at art schools since the mid-1970s.
 Since 1992, Hebdige has been working on arts administration, events planning, program development, and curriculum innovation first at CalArts (2001-2008), then at the University of California, Santa Barbara (UCSB) as director of the Interdisciplinary Humanities Center from 2005 and as co-director of the University of California Institute for Research in the Arts (UCIRA).
-He served as the dean of critical studies and the director of the experimental writing program at the California Institute of the Arts before going to UCSB, where he is currently professor of film and media studies and art.
-In the UCSB art department, he is professor of "interdisciplinary/experimental Studies, (50% art, 50% film and media studies)."
-Hebdige is also a scholar in residence at the University of Houston where he has given multimedia lectures and performance series with the Cynthia Woods Mitchell Center for the Arts.
+He served as the dean of critical studies and the director of the experimental writing program at the California Institute of the Arts before going to UCSB, where he served as professor of film and media studies and art studio from 2002 - 2021.
+Hebdige also served as scholar in residence at the University of Houston in 2007 where he has given multimedia lectures and performance series with the Cynthia Woods Mitchell Center for the Arts.

 In partnership with the Future Art Research Institute in Phoenix, Arizona, Hebdige launched UCIRA’s Desert Studies Project in 2009.
 The program, now run from UCSB, is "a pilot program in interdisciplinary arts-centered research, immersion pedagogy, and process curating," aiming to "integrate arts-based research and the production, performance and exhibition of artworks into Desert Studies."
 The project invites students, faculty, and the public to make art that is "immersive" in the desert in multiple ways.